costelloej10/zinc_insurance_app/README.md

 `rake db:test:prepare`

-To run the application, run `rails s` and navigate your web browser to http://localhost:3000.
+To start the application, run `rails s` and navigate your web browser to http://localhost:3000.